Support & FAQ

-The No matter how well you have kept your wheels off curbs and bumps you will still only get compensated for their ACV, actual cash value.
-The write off is approx. 15% every year. (that's 1 500 USD on a set of 3 year old 4 000 USD wheels)
+No matter how well you have kept your wheels off curbs and bumps you will still only get compensated for their ACV, actual cash value.
+The write off for depreciation of value is approx. 15% per year. (that's 1,500 USD for a set of 3-year-old 4,000 USD wheels)

 - The compensation for alternative transportation and the actual cost

-Compensation is a fixed amount for a limited time, e.g. 30 USD per day for 30 days.
+Compensation is a fixed amount for a limited amount of time, e.g. 30 USD per day for 30 days.
 Anything more expensive or for a longer time will be on you.